Mortgage holiday

 Interest accumulation during a mortgage holiday

-Understanding your lender's interest calculation method during the holiday period is crucial, as it directly affects the total cost of your mortgage and your future monthly repayments.
+Understanding your lender's interest calculation method during the holiday period is important, as it directly affects the total cost of your mortgage and your future monthly repayments.

 Calculating increased interest